Advertisement

 How long is the wait at Norfolk Redevelopment & Housing Authority?

 Wait times at Norfolk Redevelopment & Housing Authority depend on demand in Norfolk, funding levels, and your priority status.
 With approximately 7,451 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on April 4, 2026 when the PBV list changed from "open" to "closed."
+The most recent status change we tracked was on May 29, 2026 when the Public Housing list changed from "closed" to "opening_soon."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Norfolk Redevelopment & Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?